gnucitizen/gnucitizen-blog/contents/projects.md

 # Securls (defunct)

 We bought securls.com to create an alternative to popurls.com.
 While the project was interesting it never gained any tractions.
 The domain expired and someone else bought it under our busy nose.

+# Agile Hacking (defunct)

+The idea behind Agile Hacking was to create the first crowdsourced information security resource - essentially an alternative to all information security books combined.
+The project existed briefly and never materialized to anything other than a few small contributions.
+We have created a GitHub [organization](https://github.com/agilehacking) in memory of this project.
+Feel free to contact us if you want to take the lead.